 You must show evidence that you cannot leverage sufficient investments from the market.
 If your company is a small mid-cap, it will be expected to provide documentary evidence that their bank has refused the financing needed for the project.

 Prepare your request for blended finance

 If you decide to ask for blended finance - equity investment in addition to your grant - make sure to request the amount in your application.
-Whereas a grant can finance activities from TRL (technology readiness level) 6 to TRL 8 only, the equity can finance activities above TRL 8.
-If you are applying for a grant only, and the evaluation concludes there are activities above TRL 8 in your proposal, the European Commission can provide the requested amount of funding in the form of blended finance, provided that you give your consent in your application.
+The grant component can finance activities from TRL (technology readiness level) 5/6 to TRL 8 only (the European Commission may recommend lowering the grant amount if activities above TRL 8 are detected).
+The equity component can finance activities above TRL 8 and co-finance innovation activities.

 Get ready to shine at the jury interviews

 Make sure that your 10 minute presentation is pitch-perfect, that your slides follow the suggested template and that you are prepared to go into the details of your application during the 35 minutes of questions and answers.